hardmoneyp2p/hardmoneyp2p/README.md

 ## Payment methods
-- SEPA: we do not mind if it is a non-instant SEPA.
+- SEPA: it is recommended to pay via an instant SEPA.
+Otherwise, a standard SEPA is also accepted.
 - Other payment methods are expected to be available in the future.